preetpalS/uru/README.md

 # Easy to Use

-While a summary of uru's core commands are [available here][usage], once your installed rubies have been registered with uru, usage is similar to:
+While examples of uru's core commands are [available here][examples], once your installed rubies have been registered with uru, usage is similar to:

 ~~~ bash